ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 ## Images

-IP Fabric Images can be found on our [Releases Page](https://releases.ipfabric.io/ipfabric/current/).
+IP Fabric images can be found on our [Releases Page](https://releases.ipfabric.io/ipfabric/current/).
 Access is restricted to registered customers only.

 !!! note "Image Access"